farcasterxyz/contracts/docs/docs.md

 - `year end` - the end of the calendar year in GMT
 - `renewal period` - 31 days from the expiration at the year's end (Feb 1st)
 - `escrow period` - 3 days from the `request recovery` action
+- `reservation period` - 15 days from the launch of the contract

 ## 3. Recovery System